 Matadero Cineteca stands out for having an audiovisual programme that focuses on real films (non-fiction films and forms bordering on documentary), the most alternative and independent film and collaboration with various cultural proposals in the city of Madrid.
 The Azcona Hall is considered to be one of the most spectacular cinema halls in Europe.
 The originality of the space, equipped with the latest sound and image technology, has made it into a reference on the capital’s film scene.

-Le grand Rex, Paris ??
+Le grand Rex, Paris (France)

 › Opened: 1932